exercism/v3/languages/csharp/exercises/concept/classes/.docs/introduction.md

 - `public`: the member can be accessed by any code (no restrictions).
 - `private`: the member can only be accessed by code in the same class.

-It is customary to specify an access modifier for all members.
-If no access modifier is specified, it will default to `private`.

-The above-mentioned grouping of related data and behavior plus restricting access to members is known as _encapsulation_, which is one of the core object-oriented concepts.

 You can think of a class as a template for creating instances of that class.
 To create an instance of a class (also known as an _object_), the `new` keyword is used:

 ```csharp